drbean/curriculum/pages/homepage/markdown/AcademicEditingService.md

 ### The pitch

-I am offering an academic paper editing service which is "the next best thing to a journal editor at your side ON your side."
+I am offering an academic paper editing service, "the next best thing to a journal editor at your side ON your side."

+Let me edit your paper.
 I do a good job because of

 i) my English language skills (see my old GRE scores in my resume), ii) the care with which I express myself, and iii) my desire to understand even difficult material.

+### Testimonials

 * I highly recommend Greg's professionalism in editing--呂宜玲
 * I appreciate Greg's editing ability and discussions of English grammar--董東錦